Glasgow Queen Street railway station: History

-The adjacent station of the rival Caledonian Railway closed on 7 November 1966 as a result of the Beeching cuts and its services to and from Stirling, Perth, Inverness, Dundee and Aberdeen transferred to Queen Street.
+The adjacent station of the rival Caledonian Railway closed on 7 November 1966, as a result of the Beeching cuts, and its services to and from Stirling, Perth, Inverness, Dundee and Aberdeen transferred to Queen Street.
 This caused difficulties with longer trains, as Queen Street is in a confined position between George Square and the tunnel.
 Buchanan Street was demolished the following year.

-In the 1980s, HSTs were used on Cross Country and East Coast services run by InterCity.
-These used Platform 7, with the end of the train being close to the tunnel mouth.
+In the 1980s, High Speed Trains were used on Cross Country and East Coast services run by InterCity.
+These used platform 7, with the end of the train being close to the tunnel mouth.

 Minor refurbishment, including internal repainting and new flooring, took place throughout the 2000s.
 In 2008, the CRT information screens were replaced by LED information boards similar to, but smaller than, those used at Glasgow Central.
 Eco LED screens, supplied by Infotec Displays, were installed in 2020.

 In 2009, the Scottish Government announced that the Glasgow to Edinburgh via Falkirk Line would be electrified by 2017.
-Overhead line electrification lines have been installed on the high level platforms of Queen Street, with Class 380 trains now operating from the station as of December 2017, and Class 385 trains as of Autumn 2018.
+Overhead line electrification lines have been installed on the high level platforms of Queen Street, with electric multiple units operating from the station from December 2017 and s as of autumn 2018.
 As part of this work, the High Level station was closed for 20 weeks (from 20 March to 8 August 2016) to allow 1800 m of track in Queen Street Tunnel (and all of the tracks and platforms in the station itself) to be replaced.
 Services were diverted over various routes during this period, with some trains running to/from the Low Level station and others to/from Glasgow Central station (via Cumbernauld, Coatbridge and Carmyle).